 Struggles over land trespass and appropriation of the property thereon are numerous and widespread.
-They sometimes result in batteries, bloodshed and homicides.
-For purposes of this study, we shall review two cases revolving around shambas [plantations] of trees.
+They sometimes result in battery, bloodshed and homicides.
+For purposes of this study, we shall review two cases revolving around tree shambas.
 The first case between Z. Kamuzinzi and F. Rutasheka was selected because of its uniqueness.
-Though seemingly a straightfroward case, it was tried by live different magistraters, including two Chief Magistrates.
+Though seemingly a straightforward case, it was tried by five different magistrates, including two Chief Magistrates.
 This case brings out the unyielding, persistent struggle for one's rights and justice.
 It also exposes the extra-judicial interest of magistrates in certain cases and the efforts by the higher courts to check this.
 It brings out the heavy costs that the plaintiff incurred in terms of resources, time and patience.
 The second case arises from criminal violence by a father and his son.
-In this case, Barirarahe, with the assistance of his son and his two fierce dogs attacked a woman over an alleged trespass on a contested shamba of trees.
-He hit her head with his line and inflicted grievous harm on her.
-The victim the took court action against them.
-Both these cases help in shedding light on the nature of struggles over shambas of trees, the levels to which the iitigants can go in bribery, viciousness and violence.
+In this case, Barirarahe, with the assistance of his son and his two fierce dogs attacked a woman over alleged trespass on a contested tree shamba.
+He hit her on the head with his hoe and inflicted grievous harm on her.
+The victim then took court action against them.
+Both these cases help in shedding light on the nature of struggles over tree shambas the levels to which the litigants can go in bribery, viciousness and violence.
 They also reveal the role of courts in resolving the individual cases.
-They also reveal the role of courts in resolving the individual cases.
-They demonstrate the incapacity of the laws and courts to abolish them.
+They demonstrate the incapacity of the laws and courts to abolish the agrarian struggles and criminalities.
 We now turn to these cases to examine them in detail.

 Kamuzinzi sued Rutasheka in the area Court for trespass over nine strips of land consisting of trees in 1977.
 He accused the defendant of cutting the trees that were growing thereon.
 The plaintiff claimed that he had acquired this land through succession.
 In his defence, the defendant first claimed that he acquired it from his father in 1949.
 He later changed this version and attested that he bought it.
-Court entered judgment in favour of the defendant with costs on June 15,1978.
-The plaintiff appealed to Chief Magistrate's Court.20
+Court entered judgment in favour of the defendant with costs on June 15, 1978.
+The plaintiff appealed to Chief Magistrate's court.22